decentralizedthoughts/decentralizedthoughts.github.io/_posts/2022-12-27-set-replication.md

 This means that each token is essentially a write-once object.
 A transaction marks an active token as spent and creates a new active token in the UTXO set.

-Real systems also need to implement more efficient read operations via indexing and times tamping, add check-pointing and garbage collection.
+Real systems also need to implement more efficient read operations via indexing and timestamping, add check-pointing and garbage collection.

 Reads can also be made linearizable by adding an additional round.
 We will discuss this in later rounds.
 For now just mention that the property we would like to obtain is: